Statistic Lexington South Carolina National

 Lexington Racial Demographics & Ethnicity

-The Lexington racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Lexington is 79.2% White, 11% Black or African American, 5.2% Asian, 0.2% American Indian and 0.6% Native Hawaiian - 5.8% of the population identify as Hispanic or Latino.
-Of all households, 89.3% reported speaking English only, while 3.7% reported speaking Spanish only.
-A total of 8.2% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Lexington is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Lexington, the racial breakdown comprises 79.2% White, 11% Black or African American, 5.2% Asian, 0.2% American Indian, and 0.6% Native Hawaiian, with 5.8% of the population identifying as Hispanic or Latino.
+89.3% of households reported speaking English only, while 3.7% reported speaking Spanish only.
+Furthermore, 8.2% of residents were categorized as foreign-born.

 Lexington Population Density